 The Authority and the City of Tulsa entered into a 50-year lease agreement in 1973 for the Haikey Creek land.
 The Authority agreed to use the land for a lift station, forced main and treatment plant.
-The lease is renewable for an additional 50 years under the original terms and conditions.
+The lease was renewed in June 2023, effective October 30, 2023, for an additional 50 years under the original terms and conditions.
 There is no financial obligation to the City under the terms of the lease.